Fisher-Price made a working Chatter phone for adults because we're all broken inside

 - There's an optional speaker phone button, for hands-free talk.

 - He does ring for incoming calls and answers with a simple pick-up.
-And outgoing calls begin just by picking up the receiver and dialing.
+Outgoing calls begin just by picking up the receiver and dialing.

 - His rubber wheels won't roll off your desk if you use the lock switch at the bottom.

-- For the first time, this is a mobile phone that doesn't hide the fact it is watching you.
+- For the first time, there is a mobile phone that doesn't hide the fact that it's watching you.
 But his eyes don't look you up and down out of judgment.
 He's seeing how much you've grown.
 And he's proud of all you've accomplished.
 And he wants you to be proud, too.

 - Chatter is rechargeable and has nine hours of talk time.